 We do all this by:

-- Publishing articles, books, and other resources exploring the nature of openness in contemporary organizations
+- Co-creating case studies, books, videos, and other resources exploring the nature of openness in contemporary organizations

-- Maintaining a repository of high-quality, immediately accessible, vetted resources anyone can use to implement open principles in their teams or organizations
+- Maintaining a repository of high-quality, immediately accessible, vetted resources anyone can use to implement open practices in their teams or organizations

 The Open Organization project welcomes contributors of all kinds.